dtcimbal/aws-speech-transcribing/README.md

 # Speech transcription
 The template defines
-- Source and destination S3 buckets to handle audio and transcription files
+- Source and destination S3 buckets to handle source audio and transcription files
 - AWS Lambda function to administrate Amazon Transcribe service
 - Roles and Policies required for the application